 A powerful 7.0 earthquake strikes off Northern California coast

-A powerful earthquakes struck off the Northern California coast Thursday.
-Several aftershocks continue to rattle the area off Eureka.
+A powerful earthquake struck off the coast of Northern California at 10:44 a.m.
+PT Thursday, prompting Gov. Gavin Newsom to declare a state of emergency.
+Several aftershocks continued to rattle the area off Eureka following the initial quake.

+Damage assessments are ongoing, the California Democrat said.
+He thanked first responders for their swift action in alerting and evacuating people as needed.

-A tsunami warning had been issued in the initial force of the quake, but has since been lifted, according to the National Weather Service.
+A tsunami warning was initially issued after the quake's force but was lifted about an hour later, according to the National Weather Service.

-Officials with @Cal_OES are actively responding to the earthquakes this morning in Northern California.— Governor Newsom (@CAgovernor) December 5, 2024

-Californians should follow guidance from local emergency responders.
-Get earthquake safety tips ➡️ https://t.co/gIKZPSxNaV https://t.co/Hf8DjEN3aj

 Several local services and venues shut down after the shock first rattled the West Coast.

-BART, the transit system serving California's Bay Area, shut down and by just after noon PT, said they were still working to restore service following the tsunami warning being lifted.
+BART, the transit system serving California's Bay Area, briefly shut down, as did the San Francisco Zoo.

-Oregon state parks said in a statement on X that all parks were closed until further notice.

-The San Francisco Zoo also closed, citing the "national weather emergency."
-In a post on X, the zoo said guests have been evacuated, animals secured and staff moved to higher ground.
+Oregon state parks also closed for several hours due to the tsunami warning, but parks and beaches reopened after the warning was lifted.

 In a briefing following the earthquake, experts from the United States Geological Survey said powerful aftershocks should be expected.

-The area where the earthquake struck, they said, was prone to quakes due to its location over certain tectonic plates.
+They explained that the region where the earthquake occurred is susceptible to seismic activity due to its location over certain tectonic plates.

-Despite the powerful shock of the earthquake and warnings of dangerous water swells, local video seen on ABC News showed surfers still in the water attempting to catch waves.
+Despite the powerful shock of the earthquake and warnings about potentially dangerous water swells, local video footage aired on ABC News showed surfers still in the water, attempting to catch waves.

-NPR member stations in Northern California and southern Oregon are monitoring their communities for any impacts from the quake but so far had not reported any significant damage.

-NPR's Carrie Kahn, in Santa Cruz, Calif., says she received evacuation orders after the earthquake.

 Copyright 2024 NPR